Best Family Beaches in Massachusetts

 About an hour outside of Boston, families can enjoy the wonders of the North Shore’s “Singing Beach”, a place where when conditions are right, sand grains rub against each other creating a distinct squeaky “song” with each step.

 This large stretch, about a half mile long, is located in Manchester-by-the-Sea, a charming New England town filled with beautiful 1920’s architecture, incredible ice cream shops and boutiques, and stunning cliffs for views so gorgeous you’ll forget you’re so close to the city.
-A designated swimming area with lifeguards, public restrooms with changing tables, and parking (albeit limited!) make Singing Beach a favorite among families looking for a magical day by the water at one of the more interesting Massachusetts ocean beaches.
+A designated swimming area with lifeguards is ideal for kids.
+Plus, public restrooms with changing tables, and parking (albeit limited!) make Singing Beach a favorite among families looking for a magical day by the water at one of the more interesting Massachusetts ocean beaches.

 Address: 119 Beach Street Manchester, Massachusetts